lynnfaraday/aresmush.com/_root/tutorials/config/fs3combat_weapons.md

 * Sparring gear
 * Machinegun bipods

-Specials can provide a bonus or penalty (if the value is negative) to lethality, penetration, ammo, recoil or accuracy.
-The special's value is simply added to/subtracted from the weapon's base stat.
+Specials can provide a bonus or penalty (if the value is negative) to numeric weapon values like lethality, penetration, ammo, recoil, accuracy, etc.  The special's value is simply added to/subtracted from the weapon's base stat.

 For example, a machinegun bipod with recoil -2 would reduce a weapon's recoil stat by 2.